How To Get Into Private Equity

 A private equity analyst is usually primarily tasked with reaching out to companies (called “sourcing”); however, they can also start to assist with certain deal-related tasks.

-Meanwhile, the private equity associate is the primary executer of all deal-related diligence, including the financial model.
+Meanwhile, the private equity associate is the primary executor of all deal-related diligence, including the financial model.

 The private equity associate will look over any diligence work done by analysts and add more detail to prepare it for evaluation.
 Once approved, the associate will hand the investment over to higher-up private equity professionals.